jvvtt/a2gMeasurements/docs/CommunicationProtocol.md

 | ``0x01`` | ``0x03`` | ``ANS`` to ``GETGPS`` | Answer to a ``GETGPS`` command.
 The answer contains a ``data`` field with the sub-fields shown in next Table |
 </div>

-The data field of the messages send is used under specific commands.
+The data field of the messages sent is used under specific commands.
 The length of the data field depends specifically on the command.
-The information send in the ``data`` field for the different commands is shown in the following Table:
+The information sent in the `data` field for the different commands is shown in the following Table:

 <div class="center-table" markdown>
 | Data field | Command name | Available options |